amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

 We've discovered Amethyst's root object: [Application][ap].
 It binds the OS event loop, state machines, timers and other core components in a central place.
 Here we're creating a new `RenderBundle`, adding the `Pipeline` we created, along with our config, and building.
+There is also a helper function `with_basic_renderer` on `GameDataBuilder` that you can use to create your `Pipeline` and `RenderBundle`, that performs most of the actions above.
+In the full `pong` example in the `Amethyst` repository that function is used instead.

 Then we call `.run()` on `game` which begins the gameloop.
 The game will continue to run until our `State` returns `Trans::Quit`, or when all states have